bdwilson/hubitat/Geohopper-Presence/README.md

 1. Go to Drivers Code and create a new device using [virtual-mobile-presence.groovy](https://github.com/ajpri/STApps/blob/master/devicetypes/ajpri/virtual-mobile-presence.src/virtual-mobile-presence.groovy).
 2. Go to Devices and create a new virtual device '''name it whatever the location name will be called in GeoHopper with a - and a USER after it'''.
 Mine are called "Virtual Presence-Brian" and "Virtual Presence-Spawn1".
 Network Device ID can be
 '''VIRTUAL_PRESENCE_1''' for the first.
-Type will be the type you configured in step 1.
-Make sure Location and/or Hub is selected and select create.
-For this example, mine is named "Virtual Presence - Brian" and my Geohopper location in #8 below is named "Virtual Presence".
+Device Type will be the type you configured in step 1.
+For this example, mine is named "Virtual Presence-Brian" and my Geohopper location in #8 below is named "Virtual Presence".
 You can create multiple virtual devices and give them different names after the "-" then you can reference them after the location below in #5 and use that new webhook in #8.